Top Banana (film): Reception

+The New York Times review praised Silvers above all else: "If the comic, Phil Silvers, weren't in it, it would be unspeakable.
+As it is, this movie reproduction of the Broadway musical is about as cheap-looking as a picture as this qualified judge has ever seen.
+The sets and costumes are shoddy, the color is band, the production is absurd.
+They say it was photographed in two weeks.
+It looks as though it was done in two days.
+But, then, Mr. Silvers is in it, repeating the herculean role of the ex-burlesque TV performer which he created on the state.
+And teh sheer competency of his clowning, driving and plunging under a full head of steam and spewing gags like hot cinders, is enough to redeem the film.
+It is not a particularly glorious or instructive gent that he plays.
+His clown is a man of viperish instincts and elephantine conceit.
+He browbeats his retinue of gag-men, he shamelessly exploits his girls and he brashly attempts to ride roughshod over anyone that might get in is way.
+But he's a devilishly picturesque fellow, amusing to watch from afar.
+He is the 'top banana.'
+He is, indeed the whole film."

 Preservation

 The film was photographed in Eastmancolor, and processed by the Color Corporation of America laboratory in Burbank, California.
 The lab went out of business the following year.
 Although unconfirmed, it is presumed that all of the original elements were junked at that time.
 The negatives were labeled under the production company name, Roadshow Productions.

 The only material in the MGM/UA library today is an edited 16mm release print of one side (missing about 15 minutes of footage depicting the rehearsal for the introduction of "Miss Blendo").
 This is the version which has been released on home video.
 No original elements of the film are known to exist.
 It is the only 3-D film lost in the original stereoscopic form.
-The edited footage does survive in several 16mm prints struck in 1954, but it is currently not available in the video version offered by MGM.
+The edited footage does survive in several 16mm prints struck in 1954.